EJWilcoxProjects/EJWilcoxProjects.github.io/CTW.md

 ![isolation geometry](https://i.ibb.co/RC8y0v6/Isolation-Tool-View.png)

-The TOOl PANEL will change to say ISOLATION TOOL.
+The TOOL PANEL will change to say ISOLATION TOOL.

 This is the point where parameters can be changed to suit your board manufacture and milling machine specifics.